 5 Days / 4 Nights: $602 per person

-Both options include meals, equipment, tickets, lodging, and guided experiences.
+Both include meals, equipment, guided support, lodging, and transportation.

-Frequently Asked Questions About the Salkantay Trek to Machu Picchu
+Frequently Asked Questions About the Trek to Machu Picchu

-4. Do I need a permit for the Trek?
+Do I need a permit for the trek?

 No government permit is required.
-You only need Machu Picchu and train tickets.
-Book now and we handle everything for you.
+Only Machu Picchu and train tickets are needed. -

-You can reserve online or through WhatsApp for fast confirmation.
-Choose your dates and book instantly.
+Reserve online or via WhatsApp for fast confirmation.

 Click here for more tours https://cuscoperuadventure.com/